 Okay, those are our answer choices.
 Let’s go through and negate them.
-To negate a statement, you just make it untrue.
+To negate a statement, you make it untrue.
 It can take a little work to get good at that, but we’ll give you resources to practice.
-Usually just adding “not” works (or getting rid of the “not” if it’s already negative).
+Usually, just adding “not” works (or getting rid of the “not” if it’s already negative).

 Answer choice (A), “Every naturalist working in the Yangtze river has searched for the Baiji exhaustively for years now,” becomes “Not Every naturalist working in the Yangtze river has searched for the Baiji exhaustively for years now.”
 Does that destroy the argument?
 Not at all.
 Who cares about these naturalists?
 All that matters is that the recent surveys would be enough to determine that there were Baiji there or not.
 This isn’t our answer.

 Answer choice (B), “Baiji could not survive the large scale dredging projects that have occurred on the parts of the river they inhabit,” becomes “Baiji could survive the large scale dredging projects that have occurred on the parts of the river they inhabit.”
-Again, this just doesn’t destroy the argument.
-Just because they could survive it doesn’t mean they did.
+Again, this doesn’t destroy the argument.
+Just because they could survive, it doesn’t mean they did.
 (Answer choice B, by the way, could be correct if this was a sufficient assumption question, but it’s not.)

 Answer choice (E), “There have been no recent reports of Baiji by local fisherman working on the Yangtze,” becomes “There have been recent reports of Baiji by local fisherman working on the Yangtze.”
 Again, it doesn’t destroy the argument.
 Maybe the local fisherman wouldn’t know a Baiji if came up and punched them in the face, so what they did or didn’t see doesn’t matter.

 There, now you’ve seen how to negate the answer choices.
 It’s basically a foolproof strategy for finding the answer.
 There’s one big problem.
-If you did all this work on each assumption question, you would have like 10 minutes to do the other 23 LR questions.
+If you did all this work on each assumption question, you would have 10 minutes to do the other 23 LR questions.
 We can’t have that.
-Let’s talk about how to actually use this.
+Let’s talk about how actually to use this.